 As noted earlier, net position may serve over time as a useful indicator of an entity's financial position.
-In the case of the District, assets exceeded liabilities at the close of the most recent fiscal year.
+In the case of the District, assets plus deferred outflows of resources exceeded liabilities at the close of the fiscal year.